rotheconrad/HeatSeq/README.md

 *See example files in tests folder*

-1. A tab separated metadata file with a row for each genome in the ANI file with the exact genome name, and columns for each meta value.
+1. Meta data: A tab separated metadata file with a row for each genome in the ANI file with the exact genome name, and columns for each meta value.
 File should include a header.

-**example:**
+1. Meta colors: A tab separated file of unique meta catagories and colors

+**Meta data example:**

 **Genome**|**Site**|**Niche**|**Phylogroup**
 :-----:|:-----:|:-----:|:-----: